undrivendev/certbot-get-certificates/README.md

 `./certbot-get-certificates.py testdomain.com ciao.testdomain.com www.testdomain2.com`

 ## Notes
+- you need to free port 80 to use the `standalone` mode
 - This script saves the obtained certificates in the `./certbot/conf/` folder
 - For every second level domain passed as command line argument, a single certificate containing the second level domain and the `www` third level domain will be created.